Formation, distribution, and IR emission of dust in the clumpy ejecta of Type II-P core-collapse supernovae, in isotropic and anisotropic scenarios: Progressive opacities and infrared spectra

 where we have summed over all dust species $S$, and all grain sizes and temperatures, over the complete velocity space.
 The total energy emitted by dust per unit time, which can also be called the unattenuated luminosity, is given by the same expression, without the $P_{esc}$ term.

-In Figure \ref{fig_Lum}, the unattenuated as well as the observable luminosities, produced by the dust grains in the SN ejecta, are shown for days 700, 800, 900, 1000, 1200, 1500, 2000, 2500 and 2900.
-As expected, the ratio of the two luminosities changes over time, the contrast is largest between 1200 and 1500 days.
-At longer wavelengths, typically larger than $\sim$ 100 \mic, the unattenuated and the observable luminosities almost always concurs, since the dust opacities are much lower in the far-IR wavelengths compared to the mid-IR bands.
+In Fig. \ref{fig_Lum}, the unattenuated as well as the observable luminosities produced by the dust grains in the SN ejecta are shown for days 700, 800, 900, 1000, 1200, 1500, 2000, 2500, and 2900.
+As expected, the ratio of the two luminosities changes over time, and the contrast is largest between 1200 and 1500 days.
+At longer wavelengths, typically larger than $\sim$ 100 \mic, the unattenuated and the observable luminosities almost always concur, since the dust opacities are much lower in the far-IR wavelengths compared to the mid-IR bands.

 Observationally, the detection or non-detection of the strong silicate feature at 9.7 \mic\ \citep{simpson_1991} often motivates the estimation of the possible dust composition \citep{erc07, wesson2015, wesson_2021}.
 Our results suggest that the composition of dust in the ejecta is heavily dominated by O-rich dust at all times.
-However, we want to stress that, when there is a local maximum in the absorption coefficient at any wavelength band (for example around 9.7 \mic\ for silicates), while in one hand the IR luminosity in that band increases, the optical depths at that wavelength also increases simultaneously.
+However, we want to stress that, when there is a local maximum in the absorption coefficient at any wavelength band (for example around 9.7 \mic\ for silicates), while the IR luminosity in that band increases, the optical depths at that wavelength also increase simultaneously.
 Therefore, this leads to a strong attenuation at those wavelengths.
 The combination of the two (increased luminosity, increased attenuation), often leads to a complete suppression of the strong features in the spectra.
 This was also pointed out by \cite{dwe15}.
-Figure \ref{fig_Lum} confirms the same, where we can clearly see the strong features originating from the O-rich dust components in the unattenuated luminosities until day 1000, the observable luminosity never shows any noticeable feature.
-After day 1000, dust formation is accelerated in the outer parts of the O/Si-zone, and the mass-weighted dust temperatures are already too cool to radiate strongly in the 10-20 \mic\ range.
+Figure \ref{fig_Lum} confirms this as well, where we can clearly see the strong features originating from the O-rich dust components in the unattenuated luminosities until day 1000, while the observable luminosity never shows any noticeable feature.
+After day 1000, dust formation is accelerated in the outer parts of the O/Si zone, and the mass-weighted dust temperatures are already too cool to radiate strongly in the 10-20 \mic\ range.

-As we see in the figure (Fig.~\ref{fig_Lum}), post day 2500, the ejecta becomes increasingly thin to the self-emitted IR radiation.
-Amorphous carbon dust appears in the outermost layers of He-core about the same time.
+As we see in Fig.~\ref{fig_Lum}, post day 2500, the ejecta becomes increasingly thin to the self-emitted IR radiation. amorphous carbon dust appears in the outermost layers of the He core at about the same time.
 However, they do not form an outer dusty shell that is thick enough to block the radiation coming from the inner O-rich dust grains.